 A lot of folks never plan to have a homeowner’s insurance claim… therefore they “plan to fail” should this occur.
 Be prepared, follow these simple steps to get there:

-NOTE: there are many local inventory companies that will do this for a small fortune, but I do not believe the price is worth the return.
+NOTE: many local inventory companies will do this for a small fortune, but I do not believe the price is worth the return.

 2) Read your homeowner’s policy thoroughly… know what is outlined in this contract as your responsibility.
 Note the obligation you have to notify the carrier if certain changes take place… for example if the home is vacant or you no longer occupy it as your principal residence.
 Educate yourself about your policy.
 If you do not understand the language, consult an expert such as an attorney that has experience in reading these contracts.
 Most importantly, know what it covers.

-5) Report claims IMMEDIATELY to your insurance company.
-Consult with your agent... he/she is there to help.
+5) The report claims IMMEDIATELY to your insurance company.
+Consult with your agent… he/she is there to help.

 6) After reporting the loss… you have to stop and think, “what can I do, if anything to prevent more damage/loss?”
 You are required under the contract to do what is “reasonable” to prevent further loss.
 A great example: if you have a leak in your roof that is dripping from a ceiling inside; place a tarp over the area of roof suspected.
 Save all receipts for materials used and log time spent… reimbursement is usually available for this expense under covered claims.